 Work on your historical writing.
 History (Revolutions) students must also become effective writers of history.
 If you work consistently, seek feedback and reflect on your writing, your technique will improve through the year.
 Think about the best ways to structure particular types of written response, such as short answers, paragraphs and essays.
 Taking a minute or two to jot down a structure for longer pieces of writing is always useful.
 Think carefully about the way professional historians write, particularly how they combine integrate narrative (recalling events) evidence (providing proof) and analysis (providing explanation and argument).
 Seek feedback from your teacher, tutor or high achieving classmates.
 Don’t just accept grades or assessments about the quality of your writing: ask for suggestions about how to improve it.
 The Alpha History website contains some useful advice on history writing and history terminology that you may find useful.

 Develop your evidence analysis skills.
 Another essential skill in History (Revolutions) is the ability to examine a document or image, ascertain its meaning and record your findings in writing.
-In this course you will study and interpret historical sources regularly: in class activities, coursework, assessment tasks and the end of year exam.
+In this course you will study and interpret historical sources regularly: in-class activities, coursework, assessment tasks and the end of year exam.
 It is therefore important that you practice and refine analytical skills regularly during the year.
 Even if your teacher does not give you set tasks, it is a useful study habit to examine documents and images, while thinking critically about their meaning, function and accuracy.
 The Alpha History website also contains advice on analysing images.

 Think about perspectives and interpretations.
 The people who lived through your revolutions had different motivations and ideas and they experienced the revolution in different ways.
 These are known as historical perspectives.
 The historians who have studied your revolutions have reached different conclusions and formed different theories and arguments.
 These are known as historical interpretations.
-As a senior history student you should understand that revolutions are complex and divisive events with a multitude of experiences, ideas and viewpoints.
+As a senior history student, you should understand that revolutions are complex and divisive events with a multitude of experiences, ideas and viewpoints.
 You should be prepared to discuss and evaluate different contemporary perspectives and interpretations of the past.
 Prepare yourself for this by reading widely and gathering a wide selection of quotations.

 Get involved in discussion and debate.
 Reading and writing about your two revolutions is the best avenue to success – but there is more you can do.
 It is important to involve yourself in discussions or debates about the course and your revolutions.
 The obvious place for this is in the classroom – but you can also discuss topics and issues with your classmates, parents or grandparents, former VCE History students or anyone who is interested in or relatively knowledgeable about history.
-Online forums and social media like Twitter are another option for discussing history.
+Online forums and social media like Twitter are other options for discussing history.
 Talking about information, issues and perspectives will help consolidate your understanding and give you confidence when expressing your views.
 It is also good to have our ideas and assumptions challenged from time to time.

 Attend student lectures.
 Several organisations and companies, such as the History Teachers’ Association of Victoria, offer VCE History lectures during the academic year.
 These lectures are usually held on the weekend at local schools or universities.
 Student lectures are presented by experienced academics, history teachers, textbook authors and exam assessors.
 They cover the essential points and issues in each Area of Study and provide you with valuable study tips and information about the exam.
 It is good to meet other history students and experience a university-style lecture.
 It is also useful to hear the course content from someone other than your teacher.
 Attending these lectures is a good idea – but only if you are in a position to do so.
 They are useful but not essential.